Kila2/LLLocation/README.md

 ## License

-LLLocation is released under the Apache License 2.0.
+LLLocation is released under the MIT License.
 See LICENSE for details.